 The Americans with Disabilities Act (ADA)

 The Americans with Disabilities Act (ADA) is a crucial federal law that protects individuals with disabilities, including those diagnosed with cancer.
 Under the ADA, cancer is recognized as a disability if it substantially limits one or more major life activities.
-This legislation requires employers with 15 or more employees to provide reasonable accommodations unless doing so would cause undue hardship to the business.
+This legislation requires employers with 15 or more employees to provide reasonable accommodations to the cancer patient unless doing so would cause undue hardship to the business.

 Family and Medical Leave Act (FMLA)